 Customer Inaction.
 In the event that neither Customer Contact Person (designated by Customer pursuant to Section 2.1 below) can be reached, EPMI may, in its sole discretion, determine whether or not to take certain action as to any Service under this Appendix A and/or schedule based on the same Facility Information that was provided by Customer on the previous day in the event EPMI does not receive timely response from Customer as to any given day’s schedule.
 Customer will retain responsibility for such action or inaction of EPMI.
 In the event EPMI has furnished Customer with the information to determine whether or not to take certain action relating to any Service and Customer does not respond to EPMI, Customer shall be solely responsible for the consequences of Customer taking or not taking such action, including, without limitation, any penalties or interest.

 “Regulatory Event”, Material Revisions to Protocols.
 If (1) any provision of this Appendix A is declared or rendered unlawful by any applicable court of law or regulatory agency or deemed unlawful because of a statutory or regulatory change, or (2) any material revision to the ERCOT Protocols occurs (individually or collectively, such events referred to as a "Regulatory Event"); then the Parties agree to negotiate in good faith and amend this Appendix A and/or the other portions of the Agreement, if necessary, to give effect to the original intentions and relative economic benefits as contemplated by the Parties wherever possible and conform to all applicable ERCOT scheduling guidelines, Protocols and Rules.
 If the Parties are unable to agree upon such an amendment, either Party shall have the right to terminate this Agreement.

+ARTICLE 2 - CUSTOMER RESPONSIBILITIES

 2.1 Customer Contact Persons.
 Customer designates the two (2) persons as "Customer Contact Persons" as shown in Schedule “A”.
-These Customer Contact Persons (One of whom will be Frontera’s Energy Coordinator) will be authorized to make binding decisions and communicate with EPMI on behalf of Customer for all during the Term.
+These Customer Contact Persons (One of whom will be Frontera’s Energy Coordinator under the Agreement) will be authorized to make binding decisions and communicate with EPMI on behalf of Customer for all during the Term.
 Customer may designate a substitute contact person upon written notice to EPMI.
 A Customer Contact Person shall be available during regular and non-business hours.

 2.2 Provision of Customer Information.
 Customer will coordinate with EPMI pursuant to the Agreement to provide Facility Information and otherwise assist in the provision of the following "Customer Information" to EPMI: